johnthebrit/PowerShellMC/README.md

 git clone https://github.com/johnthebrit/PowerShellMC.git .
 ```

-To update make sure you are in the folder downloaded to and run
+To update, make sure you are in the folder downloaded to and run

 ```sh
 git pull
 ```

-##Useful Links and Info
+## Useful Links and Info

 | Feature             | Link                                      |
 |---------------------|-------------------------------------------|